canonical/is-charms-github-repos/README.md

+/!\ This repository is archived and has been replaced by https://github.com/canonical/platform-engineering-repos/ /!\

 # GitHub repo templator

 A terraform set of environments and modules to set up an initial repository as a template repo and create repositories